hopeforsenegal/com.moonlitstudios.immediatestyle/README.md

 <img width="1457" alt="Screenshot 2024-09-17 at 10 59 22 PM" src="https://github.com/user-attachments/assets/9c660dce-0f4c-4bd3-a0d6-ddac30b2390f">

 <p align="center">
-<b>Create actions to user input without creating Classes or Callbacks - FASTER and more Minimal
+<b>Respond to actions of user input without creating Enitre Classes or Writing Function Callbacks - Be FASTER and more Minimal
 </b>
 <br>
 </p>

 ## Features
-1. Instead of coding manually and then creating your Unity UI Components, we instead create your Unity UI Components and then code generate (No more missing reference exceptions)
+1. Instead of coding manually and then creating your Unity UI Components, we instead create your Unity UI Components and then code generate (No more missing reference exceptions).
-2. Code gen tools to make sure you only spend time coding functionality or doing layout.
-No more wasting times setting references in the inspector.
+2. Use Code gen tools to make sure you only spend time coding functionality or doing layout.
+No more wasting time setting up references in the inspector.
-3. Works with every existing Unity UI component and is compatible with existing Classes, callbacks, and inspector sent callbacks
+3. Works with every existing Unity UI component and is compatible with existing Classes, Callbacks, and Inspector Callbacks.
-4. Has a new component called DragAndDrop that is useful for Pills and other UI functionality.
+4. Has a new component called *DragAndDrop* that is useful for Pills and other more advanced UI functionality.

 ## Installation

-- Add this GitHub URL to your package manager or in your 'manifest.json' add
+- Add this GitHub URL to your package manager or, instead, in your 'manifest.json' add
 ```
   "dependencies": {
 	...